cisum-labs/sing.whitepaper/cisum.whitepaper.md

-# Cisumverse
+# CISUM
 **Revolutionizing the Music and Arts Industry with Web3 and A.I.
 Technology**

 # Abstract

-`Cisumverse` is the world’s first Web3 platform dedicated to the full-lifecycle incubation of music artists, built on the high-performance FullOn public blockchain.
+`CISUM` is the world’s first Web3 platform dedicated to the full-lifecycle incubation of music artists, built on the high-performance FullOn public blockchain.
 It issues the utility ecosystem token `CISUM` along with a series of supporting tokens.
-Through an innovative four-stage artist incubation model, diversified mining mechanisms, and a dual-token economic system, `Cisumverse` provides functional value exchange tools for global music ecosystem participants, driving the music industry toward decentralization and community-driven development.
-As the native token of the `Cisumverse` platform, `CISUM` integrates Web3 and A.I. technologies to create a transparent and fair music economic ecosystem, empowering emerging artists to become global stars and transforming fans from consumers into investors and co-governors.
+Through an innovative four-stage artist incubation model, diversified mining mechanisms, and a dual-token economic system, `CISUM` provides functional value exchange tools for global music ecosystem participants, driving the music industry toward decentralization and community-driven development.
+As the native token of the `CISUM` platform, `CISUM` integrates Web3 and A.I. technologies to create a transparent and fair music economic ecosystem, empowering emerging artists to become global stars and transforming fans from consumers into investors and co-governors.

-Additionally, `Cisumverse` efficiently connects artists and fans by minting `Real World Assets` (RWA) for artist growth, copyright distribution, performances, and artist IP, enabling intelligent full-lifecycle management.
+Additionally, `CISUM` efficiently connects artists and fans by minting `Real World Assets` (RWA) for artist growth, copyright distribution, performances, and artist IP, enabling intelligent full-lifecycle management.

 > [!NOTE]
 > Important Disclaimer: `CISUM` is a utility token designed for functional applications and service payments within the ecosystem.
 It does not represent any company equity, debt, or investment contracts and does not have securities attributes.